Most traditional innerspring mattresses are composed of two main layers: the coil support core on the bottom, and the comfort layers on top.

 Your upper layers, on the other hand, need to offer the right level of both give and support.

-(Read more about finding your proper firmness level in our article here.)
+(Read more about finding your proper firmness level.)

 Progressive Comfort Layer Construction